jazzyfresh/iterate/README.md

 learn software engineering, from the ground up
 ----------------------------------------------

+`the workflow links don't work. use the file structure above`

 Iterate is a repo of suggested workflows for guided self-teaching in software engineering concepts.